 Once considered a poor man’s diet, knekkebrød has become widely popular boasting a healthy lifestyle with numerous variants from slightly sweet to nutty to herby & salty.
 They are easy to make, forgiving, and require only a few ingredients, which can be interchanged depending on what you have available in your cupboards.
 All one needs is a little imagination and water.

 My Norwegian mother-in-law first showed me how to make homemade knekkebrød in her home in Bergen.
 We were living in London at the time, and she knew this was something I could easily make no matter where we were.
 I came across my hand-written recipe and notes which, despite a couple of smudges from previous batches and a few poorly translated words, had survived our years of travels.
 It was something we could make with little effort to connect us back to Norway.

 These are perfectly paired with a slice of cheese or a spread of jam or topped with fresh cucumber.
 Great for a snack while out on the trail or whenever hunger calls.
 Scroll below to watch exactly how I make these.

-(makes 2 sheet pans, approximately 40 breads)
+(makes 2 sheet pans, approximately 30 breads)

-- 3 dl /135 g (1 cup) course rye flour
+- 135 g (1 cup) course rye flour

-- 3 dl /135 g (1 1/2 cups) quick cooking oats
+- 135 g (1 1/3 cups) quick cooking oats

-- 1 dl /25g (1/2 cup) wheat bran
+- 25g (1/2 cup) wheat bran

-- 2 dl /80g (1/2 cup) sesame seeds
+- 80g (1/2 cup) sesame seeds

-- 1 dl /60g (1/2 cup) pumpkin seeds
+- 60g (1/2 cup) pumpkin seeds, roughly chopped

 - 60g (1/2 cup) sunflower seeds

-- 1 dl /45g (1/3 cup) linseed/flax seeds
+- 45g (1/4 cup) linseed/flax seeds

-- 1 Tb honey
+- 1 teaspoon salt

 Preheat the oven to 325° F / 160° C. Cover two sheet pans completely with parchment paper.

 Pour half of the mixture over one of the sheet pans and spread evenly and thinly, to the very edges.
 You can use the back of a spatula, or take plastic wrap over the top of the mixture, pressing down and spreading to get an even thickness across the sheet pan.
 Do the same for the rest of the mixture and the other sheet pan.

-Place the sheets pans back in oven and bake for another 55-60 minutes, alternating the top pan with the bottom one once through the cooking time.
+Place the sheets pans back in oven and bake for another 50-60 minutes, alternating the top pan with the bottom one once through the cooking time.
 Occasionally open the oven door to release steam.
 Check the knekkebrød towards the end of the cooking time and look for them being dry and brittle with light browning on the edges.

 When finished, break the breads apart gently and let them cool completely on a wire rack.
 Store in a tight plastic or tin container and they should last for several weeks.